inaciose/z80asm/rc2014sdcard/README.md

 - reset
 - exit
 - cat
+- lsof (list open files)

-+ commands to add:
+Commands to add:
 - help
 - format
 - volume (sd card info)

 # File management program API
-+ the commands above (cli exploration) are also to be part of the
+the commands above (cli exploration) are also to be part of the
-+ commands (also available on SCM app (for testing)
+commands (also available on SCM app (for testing)
 - fopen name HHHH                             name openmode
 - fclose HH                                   handleid
 - fwrite HH HH (write byte)                   handleid byte